GIScience/gis-training-resource-center/content/en/Mobile_Data_collection/en_SMT_ex4_.md

 ## Characteristics of the exercise <a id="characteristics-of-the-exercise"></a>

-Although all data and assumptions are fictional, they were created in the context of a real flood event described in a news article.
+Although all data and assumptions are fictional, they were created in the context of a real flood event described in a __Aim of this exercise:__

-:::{card}
-__Aim of this exercise:__
 ^^^
 Learn how you can visualize your Sketch Map Tool Outputs in either [QGIS](../Wiki/en_qgis_installation_wiki.md) or [uMAP](https://umap.openstreetmap.fr/en/).